 Both variants of this model are simple to implement, and provides straightforward semantics.
-Their disadvantage is that they do not meet typical privacy expectations for a modern operating system: users can impersonate one another, it is only suitable for an environment in which every user of the system fully trusts every other user of the system (and, for the first variant, everyone with physical access to the system).
+Their disadvantage is that they do not meet typical privacy expectations for a modern operating system: users can impersonate one another, read each other's private files, and even alter each other's private files.
+As such, it is only suitable for an environment in which every user of the system fully trusts every other user of the system (and, for the first variant, everyone with physical access to the system).